GreenLandisaLie/AuraSR-ComfyUI/README.md

 ![Interface](nodes_preview/pv1.png)

+ATTENTION:

+The upscaler is ultra sensitive to ANY kind of image compression and when given such image the output will probably be terrible.
+It is highly recommended that you feed it images straight out of SD (prior to any saving) - unlike the example above - which shows some of the common artifacts introduced on compressed images.

 Instructions:
 - Create a folder named 'Aura-SR' inside '\models'.
 - Download the .safetensors AND config.json files from [HuggingFace](https://huggingface.co/fal/AuraSR/tree/main) and place them in '\models\Aura-SR'